Jordan Travel Guide

 Dead Sea

-Amman also makes a good base for day trips, like a trip to soak in the Dead Sea, another one of the top things to do in Jordan.
-This tideless sea is the lowest point on earth, one of the most saline bodies of water on our planet, and a giant free spa.
+Amman also makes an excellent base for day trips, like a trip to soak in the Dead Sea, another one of the top things to do in Jordan.
+This tideless sea is the lowest point on earth, one of the most saline bodies of water on our planet, and a giant, free spa.

-Plan to spend some time floating in the water and basking in the mud.
-The minerals here reputedly rid the body of toxins.
+Plan to spend some time floating in the water and basking in the mud, where the minerals reputedly rid your body of toxins.
+It’s also ideal for relaxation and can help relive pain from muscles and joints.

 Jerash

-The ruins of the ancient city of Jerash, historically Gerasa, are another must-see in Jordan.
-This Roman city was one of the wealthiest and most cosmopolitan cities in the Near East in the 1st century BC, and is considered one the the largest and most well-preserved Roman cities outside Italy and in the world.
+The ruins of the ancient city of Jerash, historically called Gerasa, are another must-see in Jordan.
+This Roman city was one of the wealthiest and most cosmopolitan cities in the Near East in the 1st century BC.
+Today it’s considered one of the largest and most well-preserved Roman cities outside Italy and in the world.

 These ruins are surrounded by the modern city of Jerash, which provides an incredible perspective on life and history here.